 Don

-Hayter was educated at Abingdon School, Oxford,
+Hayter was educated at

-winning the Bennett Scholarship to Pembroke College.
+Abingdon School, Oxford, winning the Bennett Scholarship

-With the outbreak of the Second World War he decided
+to Pembroke College.
+With the outbreak of the Second

-to take an apprenticeship in aircraft design at
+World War he decided to take an apprenticeship in

-Technical College and attaining a Higher National
+attended Oxford Technical College and attained a

-Certificate in Metallurgy and Engineering, he worked
+Higher National Certificate in Metallurgy and Engineering.

-at various aircraft manufacturers before moving
+He worked at various aircraft manufacturers before

-moved to Aston |
+he moved to Aston Martin

 in Feltham, working on the design for the DB2/4